Rihanna shares first photo of Rocki, baby No. 3 with A$AP Rocky

 The power couple shared in May, during the Met Gala, that they were expecting their third child.

-"It feels amazing, you know," A$AP Rocky, gala co-chair, told reporters at the time.
+"It feels amazing, you know," A$AP Rocky, who served as gala co-chair, told reporters at the time.
 "And I'm glad everybody's happy for us 'cause we definitely happy, you know."

 Rihanna and A$AP Rocky have mostly kept their family life private, only occasionally sharing images of their kids online, such as when they welcomed their first baby boy, RZA, in May 2022 and Riot Rose in September 2023.